JamesSmith2/EthMonitoring/README.md

 # FAQ

-- Claymore's miner v9.4 needs to be enabled in firewall, v9.3 dosen't have this problem.
+- Claymore's miner v9.4 needs to be enabled in firewall, v9.3 doesn't have this problem.

 # Supports